LVT 1620 FAQ

 Create your files using the Adobe RGB 1998 profile, color correct and then save the file as an 8 bit RGB TIFFs (IBM Tiff format).

-The actual imaging area on the LVT is slightly smaller then the nominal film size.
+The actual imaging area on the LVT is slightly smaller than the nominal film size.

-Make sure to indicate how you would like the file to appear ie. vertical or horizontal in a 4x5 or 8x10 if its small.
+Make sure to indicate how you would like the file to appear ie. vertical or horizontal in a 4x5 or 8x10 if its smaller.

 Also indicate either a white or black background if the size of the image does not come to the edge.